SAP-samples/teched2024-IN280/exercises/ex1/README.md

 ## Exercise 1.1 Activate Communication Arrangement for communication scenario - SAP_COM_0931 in SAP IBP

-1. Create a communication Arrangement for SAP_COM_0931
+1. Create a Communication user
-2. Create a Communication Scenario
+2. Create a Communication System using the created communication user(1) for inbound communication only
-3. Create or assign a Communication user for this scenario
+3. Create a Communication Arrangement for the Communication Scenario <b>SAP_COM_0931</b> from the created communication system(2)

 <br>![](/exercises/ex1/images/01_01_0020.png)